What is an Occupational Therapy Assistant?

 - New Jersey $66,120

 Top Employers of Occupational Therapists

 - Primary & Secondary Schools 1,830

 Job Growth, Salary and Related Fields

-Job growth for occupational therapy assistants is expected to increase greatly over the next decade due primarily to the need for professionals in the field due to the aging population in the United States.
-Occupational therapy assistants earn approximately $51,000 per year.
+Job growth for occupational therapy assistants is expected to increase by an astounding 40% according to the BLS over the next decade due primarily to the need for professionals in the field due to the aging population in the United States.
+This growth in OTA's equates to an additional 23,600 jobs being created in the coming decade.
+Occupational therapy assistants earn approximately $56,070 per year.
 Individuals working in more populated areas are expected to earn more.
 Individuals interested in career advancement typically choose to at some point continue their education, pursuing a degree in occupational therapy.